Become a Master Watershed Steward

 You don’t have to be an expert, we'll show you the way!
 The Watershed Stewards Academy is a great opportunity to learn how to solve environmental problems in your community and find a local network of energized leaders.
 Our hands-on, research-based certification course gives Stewards the tools to implement change in their communities, turning knowledge into action.

-Watershed Stewards may choose to serve within the community in which they live, work or worship to install projects such as rain gardens or conservation landscapes and to reduce pollution at its source.
+Watershed Stewards may choose to serve within the community in which they live, work, worship, or educate to install projects such as rain gardens or conservation landscapes and to reduce pollution at its source.
 Collectively, these small community based actions are improving the health of the larger Chesapeake Bay watershed.